AB-xdev/blog-test/_posts/2024-10-08-java-annotation-processing-design-flaw.md

     at org.codehaus.classworlds.Launcher.main (Launcher.java:47)
 ```

-The error looked pretty weird (I never once saw a ``UnknownElementException`` before) and after a bit of debugging I came to the following conclusions:
+The error looked pretty weird (I never once seen a ``UnknownElementException`` before) and after a bit of debugging I came to the following conclusions:
-* Yes I was indeed using Java 17 - that supports ``records`` - and not some other version
+* Yes I was indeed using Java 17 - which supports ``records`` - and not some other version
 * Coworkers had the same problem when checking out the code
 * The problem was not present on any other Java 17 projects
 * The problem only occurred in a few Maven modules, which didn't seem to like the  ``record`` keyword

-After running out of ideas I looked again at the stacktrace and noticed that the exception occurred on ``handleProcessor`` which - after some research - turned out to be for an annotation processors.
+After running out of ideas I looked again at the stacktrace and noticed that the exception occurred on ``handleProcessor`` which - after some research - turned out to be for an annotation processor.

 So let's simply disable all annotation processors and this fixes everything?